autotelik/datashift/README.markdown

     bundle exec thor datashift:export:excel model=BlogPost result=BlogExport.xls

+Import based on column headings with *Semi-Smart Name Lookup*

+  On import, first a dictionary of all possible attributes and associations is created for the AR class.

+  This enables lookup, of a user supplied name (column heading), managing white space, pluralisation etc .

+  Example usage, load from a file or spreadsheet where the column names are only an approximation of the actual associations, so given 'Product Properties' heading, finds real association 'product_properties' to send or call on the AR object

+Can import/export 'belongs_to, 'has_many' and 'has_one' associations, including assignment of multiple objects
+via either multiple columns, or via a DSL for creating multiple entries in a single (column).

+The DSL can also be used to define which fields to lookup associations, and assign values to other fields.

+See Wiki for more details on DSL syntax.

+Supports inclusion of delegated attributes and normal instance methods as column headings.

 The library can be easily extended with Loaders to deal with non trivial cases, for example when multiple lookups required to find right association.